 Wheaton Virtual Happy Hours

 Do you find yourself jumping on a lot of video conferences, but truly thinking about your upcoming happy hour with your Wheaton friends?
-How about you be socially distant in style and download a Wheaton College virtual backdrop to use during your next Wheaton virtual get-together!
+How about you be socially distant in style and download a Wheaton College virtual backgrounds to use during your next Wheaton virtual get-together!

 Don’t forget to tag @WheatonMAalum when you share your virtual alumni get-togethers on social media to be featured on the Alumni Association accounts.